appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls03-standard-io.md

 ---
 id: ls03-standard-io
 title: Standard Input/Output
+summary: In this lesson, you will go over Dart's standard input and output.
+You will learn how to accept user input and display output in various formats.
 ---

-In this lesson, we'll go over Dart's standard input and output.
-We will learn how to accept user input and display output in various formats.
+In this lesson, you will go over Dart's standard input and output.
+You will learn how to accept user input and display output in various formats.

 ## Projects